om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Private_public_ER.md

   linkDialQueueLength: 1000
   linkDialWorkerCount: 32
 ```
- Create the new folder to install the cert file in the ZITI_HOME path
+## 1.5 Create the new folder to install the cert file in the ZITI_HOME path
  ```
  mkdir certs
 ```
-Edge login to controller
+## 1.6 Edge login to controller
 ```
  ./ziti edge login "CONTROLLER PUB_IP":8441   #Where 8441 is the  ZITI_EDGE_CONTROLLER_PORT.
 You have to provide the user name and password which you created at the time of controller installation default username is admin.
 ```
-Create the Edge router using new-router as the name of ER and enroll.jwt is the name of jwt file
+## 1.7 Create the Edge router using 'new-router' as the name of ER and 'enroll.jwt' is the name of jwt file

 ziti edge create edge-router $ROUTER_NAME \
 --jwt-output-file $ROUTER_NAME.jwt
 ```
 ./ziti edge create edge-router new-router -t -o enroll.jwt
 ```
-For Private ER with Edge and tunneler
+## 1.8 (Optional) *For Private ER with Edge and tunneler*

 ziti edge create edge-router $ROUTER_NAME \
 --jwt-output-file $ROUTER_NAME.jwt \
 --tunneler-enabled --no-traversal

- Assign edge router attributes.
+## 1.9 Assign edge router attributes.
 I assign private attribute
  ```
  ./ziti edge update edge-router new-router -a private
 ```
-  Register the identity create above enroll.jwt and config.yaml
+## 1.10 Register the identity create above enroll.jwt and config.yaml
   ```
   ./ziti-router enroll config.yaml --jwt enroll.jwt
 ```
- Update the identity using
+## 1.11 *(Optional) Update the identity using*
  ```
  ./ziti edge update identity new-router -a hosts
 ```
-Verify the create edge router using
+## 1.12 *(Optional) Verify the create edge router using*
 ```
 ./ziti edge list edge-routers
 ```
-Run the edge router using config.yaml file
+## 1.13 Run the edge router using config.yaml file   *Note: Skip this step if you follow next step(1.14)*
 ```
 ./ziti-router run config.yaml
 ```
-To automate the command ./ziti-router run config.yaml
+## 1.14 To automate the command ./ziti-router run config.yaml
 Create the router.service in same directry where ziti binary downloaded
 ```
 root@ubuntu-s-1vcpu-2gb-amd-blr1-01:~/.ziti/quickstart/ubuntu-s-1vcpu-2gb-amd-blr1-01/ziti-bin/ziti-v0.27.5# cat router.service